What is Breast Augmentation?

 If you answered any of these questions with a definitive yes, you are probably a good candidate for breast augmentation.
 We suggest a consultation with a highly-skilled plastic surgeon to advise you of the best way to move forward in beautifying your bust area.

 What is the Keller Funnel

 The Keller Funnel was invented by Dr. Kevin M. Keller.
 This device allows a wide range of cup sizes and various types of silicone breast implants to be inserted in a non-invasive way that requires no skin contact by the surgeon.
 This greatly reduces the risk on any complication from the surgery (including reducing the chance of capsular contracture) and is why Dr. White uses it.

-- It prevents the implants from touching the skin
+- It prevents the breast implants from touching the skin

 - This breast augmentation technique can reduce tissue trauma